alundiak/react-sum/README.md

 **2025**

 - Decided to use only `npm`
-- Upgraded to latest `react` v19.x
+- Upgraded to latest `React` v19.x
 - Migrated from CRA + `react-scripts` to [Vite](https://vitejs.dev/)
   - Also migrated to [Vitest](https://vitest.dev/) maybe partially with `@testing-library/react`.
 Used hints from [here](https://github.com/vitest-dev/vitest/tree/main/examples/react).
   - Also migrated `jest-cucumber` to `@amiceli/vitest-cucumber` to work with `vitest`